SunilBilgunde/End-to-End-Book-Recommender-system/README.md

     Python 3.7,
     Pandas,
     NumPy,
-    Scikit-learn
+    Scikit-learn,
-    Streamlit for web interface
+    Streamlit for web interface,
-    Docker for containerization
+    Docker for containerization,
-    AWS EC2 for deployment
+    AWS EC2 for deployment,
     Pickle for model serialization